Multivalued Semi-inverses for Diagonalizable Nonsingular Matrices

 It is readily shown that for diagonalization a modal matrix, using respective eigenvectors as

-columns, is and that the resulting diagonalization is
+and that the resulting diagonalization is

 so that we have